 The provision for credit losses (the "Provision") reflects our judgment of the expense or benefit necessary to achieve the appropriate amount of the Allowance.
-We maintain the Allowance at levels adequate to cover our estimate of probable credit losses as of the end of the reporting period.
+We maintain the Allowance at levels we believe adequate to cover our estimate of probable credit losses as of the end of the reporting period.
 The Allowance is determined through detailed quarterly analyses of the loan and lease portfolio.
 The Allowance is based on our loss experience and changes in the economic environment, as well as an ongoing assessment of credit quality.
 Additional factors that are considered in determining the amount of the Allowance are the level of net charge-offs, non-performing assets, risk rating migration, as well as changes in our portfolio size and composition.
-We recorded a negative provision of \$2.0 million in the first quarter of 2016 compared to no provision in the same period in 2015.
-The negative provision was primarily due to the recovery of loans previously charged-off relating to one commercial client in Guam.
-Our decision to record a negative provision is reflective of our evaluation as to the adequacy of the Allowance.
-For further discussion on the Allowance, see the "Corporate Risk Profile - Reserve for Credit Losses" section in Management's Discussion and Analysis of Financial Condition and Results of Operations ("MD&A").
+We recorded a provision of \$2.5 million in the third quarter of 2016 compared to no provision in the same period in 2015.
+Our decision to record a provision is reflective of our evaluation as to the adequacy of the Allowance.
+For the first nine months of 2016, we recorded a provision of \$1.5 million compared to no provision for the same period in 2015.
+For further discussion on the Allowance, see "Corporate Risk Profile - Reserve for Credit Losses" in this Management's Discussion and Analysis of Financial Condition and Results of Operations.